Covanta Environmental Solutions

 Some wastewaters can be repurposed without treatment.
 At some of our WTE facilities, we directly use certain wastewaters as direct replacements for potable water in some of our processes, including in air pollution control equipment.
 Depending on composition and contaminants, wastewaters may be mutually beneficial, offering a reuse solution for the generator and providing some properties that are useful in our own processes.
 For example, certain wastewaters that contain ammonia can reduce the use of reagents in our selective non-catalytic reduction (SNCR) systems.

 In addition, Covanta’s equipment and trained personnel provide in-plant cleaning, washing or removal of tanks and other vessels, lab packing of chemicals, safety consulting and decontamination.
 Learn more about how we’re reusing wastewaters with industry partner Globalcycle here.

 Electronic Waste Recycling

-According to the US EPA, electronic waste, known as e-waste, is the source of 70 percent of heavy metals—including mercury and lead—in landfills.
+According to the U.S. EPA, electronic waste, known as e-waste, is the source of 70% of heavy metals—including mercury and lead—in landfills.
 The presence of heavy metals in landfills poses an ongoing risk to surrounding communities and the environment.

-In response to the growing need for electronics recycling, the CES ECOvanta business line provides secure and confidential electronic waste recycling services at an e-Stewards certified facility in Southwest Philadelphia.
-In 2020, we processed over 12 million pounds of waste electronics, often partnering with local communities and states in e-waste collection drives.
+In response to the growing need for electronics recycling, the CES ECOvanta business line provides secure and confidential electronic waste recycling services at an e-Stewards-certified facility in Southwest Philadelphia.
+In 2020, we processed more than 12 million pounds of waste electronics, often partnering with local communities and states in e-waste collection drives.